musyoku/wavenet/README.md

-*This implementation is currently still under construction.*
+**This implementation is currently still under construction.**

-## WAVENET: A GENERATIVE MODEL FOR RAW AUDIO
+## WaveNet: A Generative Model for Raw Audio

 This is the Chainer implementation of [WaveNet](http://arxiv.org/abs/1609.03499)